AGB556/BISMUTH/README.md

 Core XY machine, 3 Motor Leadscrew with kinematic joints to have tramming

-Enclosed, hoping to reach chamber temps of ~60C at least, Nozzle of at least 300C, maybe even 350C
+Enclosed, hoping to reach chamber temps of ~60C at least,

+Hotend: Phateus Dragon HF

 Nevermore Carbon Filter to allow for printing of all materials safely.